Smart-India-Hackathon-Team/VeriScan/README.md

 <hr>

-Developed by [Ananta, Arnav, Siddarth, Alviya, Tushita] for the SIH Hackathon 2023.
+Developed by [Ananta, Arnav, Alviya, Karan, Siddarth, Tushita] for the SIH Hackathon 2023.